deeppavlov/DeepPavlov/docs/models/slot_filling.rst

 Neural Named Entity Recognition and Slot Filling
 ================================================

-This component solves Slot-Filling task using Levenshtein search and different neural network architectures for NER.
+This model solves Slot-Filling task using Levenshtein search and different neural network architectures for NER.
-To read about NER without slot filling please address  :doc:`NER documentation </components/ner>`.
+To read about NER without slot filling please address  :doc:`NER documentation </models/ner>`.
-This component serves for solving DSTC 2 Slot-Filling task.
+This model serves for solving DSTC 2 Slot-Filling task.
 In most of the cases, NER task can be formulated as:

 *Given a sequence of tokens (words, and maybe punctuation symbols) provide a tag from a predefined set of tags for each token in the